MicrosoftDocs/fabric-docs/docs/data-engineering/spark-data-warehouse-connector.md

 * The connector comes preinstalled within the Fabric runtime, which eliminates the need for separate installation.

 > [!NOTE]
-> The Spark connector for Microsoft Fabric data warehouses is currently in preview.
+> The connector is currently in preview.
 For more information, see the [current limitations](spark-data-warehouse-connector.md#current-limitations) later in this article.

 ## Authentication